Jade Melbourne: Seattle Storm (2023)

 Melbourne was selected in the third round of the 2022 WNBA draft by the Seattle Storm.
 Melbourne, her agent, and the Storm agreed that Melbourne would stay over in Australia and play another season in the WNBL, and she did not participate in the 2022 WNBA season.

 On 20 February 2023, Melbourne signed her rookie contract with the Storm and came over to participate in training camp.
 Melbourne made the opening day roster for the Storm and became the youngest player on a roster in the WNBA for the 2023 season.
 In her rookie season, she played in 29 games and averaged 2.8 points and 1.2 assists in 10.6 minutes per game.

-Washington Mystics (2024–present)
+Washington Mystics (2024–2025)

 On 11 May 2024, Melbourne was traded to the Washington Mystics in exchange for a 2025 third-round pick.
 Melbourne was once again the youngest player in the league.
 Melbourne's role increased in Washington, and in her first season with the Mystics, she played in 37 games, averaging 5.4 points and 1.6 assists in 14.1 minutes per game.
 On 9 June 2024, in an 88–93 loss to the New York Liberty, she scored a career-high 21 points in 14 minutes off the bench.